Support union recovery in high-dimensional multivariate regression: Main results and some consequences

-In this experiment, we aim at verifying more precisely the location of the $\Lp_1/\Lp_2$ threshold as the regression vectors vary continuously from identical to orthonormal.
-We consider the case of matrices $\bBstar$ of size $\spindex \times 2$ for $\spindex$ even.
-In Example~\secref{twobytwo} of \secref{consequences}, we characterized the value of $\keyfunc(\bBstar)$ if $\bBstar$ is a $2 \times 2$ matrix.
+In this experiment, we aim at verifying more precisely the location of the $\ell_1/\ell_2$ threshold as the regression vectors vary continuously from identical to orthogonal with equal length.
+We consider the case of matrices $B^*$ of size $s\times2$ for $s$ even.
+In Example~\ref{twobytwo} of Section~\ref{consequences}, we characterized the value of $\psi(B^*)$ when $B^*$ is a $2 \times2$ matrix.

-In order to generate a family of regression matrices with smoothly varying sparsity/overlap function consider the following $2 \times 2$ matrix:
+In order to generate a family of regression matrices with smoothly varying sparsity-overlap function consider the following $2 \times2$ matrix:

-Note that $\alpha$ is the angle between the two \emph{rows} of $B_1(\alpha)$ in this setup.
-Note moreover that the columns of $B_1(\alpha)$ have varying norm.
+Note that $\alpha$ is the angle between the two \textit{rows} of $B_1(\alpha)$ in this setup.
+Note, moreover, that the columns of $B_1(\alpha)$ have varying norm.

-We use this base matrix to define the following family of regression matrices $\bBstar_S \in \real^{\spindex \times 2}$:
+We use this base matrix to define the following family of regression matrices $B^*_S \in\mathbb{R}^{s\times2}$:

-For a design matrix drawn from the Standard Gaussian ensemble, the analysis of Example~\secref{twobytwo} in \secref{consequences} naturally extends to show that the sparsity/overlap function is $\keyfunc(B_{s1}(\alpha))=\frac{s}{2}(1+|\cos(\alpha)|)$.
-Moreover, as we vary $\alpha$ from $0$ to $\frac{\pi}{2}$, the two regressions vary from identical to "orthonormal" and the sparsity/overlap function decreases from $\spindex$ to $\frac{\spindex}{2}$.
+For a design matrix drawn from the standard Gaussian ensemble, the analysis of Example~\ref{twobytwo} in Section~\ref{consequences} extends naturally to show that the sparsity-overlap function is $\psi(B_{s1}(\alpha))=\frac{s}{2}(1+|\cos(\alpha)|)$.
+Moreover, as we vary $\alpha$ from $0$ to $\frac{\pi}{2}$, the two regressions vary from identical to orthonormal and the sparsity-overlap function decreases from $s$ to $\frac{s}{2}$.